iomaganaris/dbbs-mod-collection/README.md

     glia install dbbs-mod-collection

-These models were made publicly available by Robin De Schepper.
+These models were made publicly available by Robin De Schepper, copyright notices can be found in the individual mod files.